erl-ang/tcp-over-udp/README.md

 The client will initiate the closing of a TCP connection when a segment hits its retransmission limit.

-This can happen while sending file data or during the last ACK of the three way handshake.
-This sequence depicted by the diagram below (from K&R textbook) will be kicked off.
+This can happen while 1) sending file data or 2) during the last ACK of the three way handshake.
+This sequence depicted by the K&R diagram above will be kicked off.
 - The client will send a FIN (which can get lost).
 If the FIN segment hits the retransmission limit, there is nothing that the client can really do, so it just aborts and exits.
 - If the server successfully receives the FIN, it will respond with a FINACK and then a FIN.
-After this point, the server can try to receive the ack (which it does try, but only once), but it can safely ignore this ACK and wait TIME_WAIT seconds before closing the connection.
-This is safe because the server’s FIN is guaranteed to arrive at the client so the client will begin the timed wait and close its side, resulting in both sides closed.
+After this point, the server can try to receive the ack and wait TIME_WAIT seconds before closing the connection.
 This is implemented in `respond_to_fin()`

 The server will initiate the closing of a TCP connection when it has received the entire file from the client.
 This will kick off the same sequence as above, with the server and client’s roles reversed.
 - The server will send a FIN to the client.
 - The client will respond with a FINACK, which can get lost.
 The client will also respond with a FIN, which can also get lost.
-    - Because the client’s FIN is what really kicks off the closing sequence for the client, we only try retransmitting the client’s FIN segment MAX_RETRIES amount of times (and not the first FINACK).
-Technically, it should close the connection as soon as the client sends the FIN, but we make our best effort in telling the server that the client is also shutting down.
 This is implemented in `respond_to_fin()`

-To test this functionality:
-- test client initiation of connection termination by setting the MAX_RETRIES super low
-- test server initiation by making the file transmitted super small so the server will send the FIN.
-- In my tests, there were a lot of times where the file was finished being received but some leftover in-flight packets were being received during the server shutdown sequence.
-In any case, it terminates gracefully.

 ### Error logging ⚠️